 Straight to Ale, Huntsville

-Straight To Ale Brands is one of the most well-known breweries in the state of Alabama, recently celebrating the opening of their second location.
+Straight To Ale Brands is one of the most well-known breweries in the state of Alabama, recently celebrating the opening of their second location in Huntsville.
 Both have brewing operations, taprooms, and tours, but the Campus 805 location was the owner’s brainchild, transforming a middle school into a multi-use facility.
 Their taproom has a restaurant, speakeasy, arcade, and event space.
 Free tours are run on Saturdays at 2 pm and include samples and giveaways.

 Among their year-round brews are Monkeynaut IPA, Brother Joseph dubbel, Lily Flagg milk stout, and Six Alberts session IPA.
 Seasonals are Monte Sano Maibock, Rocket City Red, Hell or Rye pale, and Monkey’s Uncle American IPA.
 You’ll find the best selections at their taprooms, especially of hard-to-find selections.